Early Childhood Programs

 Offers a comprehensive, home-based preschool program for families with children 3-5 years of age.
 Believing that parents are the child’s most important teacher, staff and parents work in partnership to promote the child’s growth and development.
 The program includes: weekly home visits; parent/child socializations; parent education group; health screenings; family activities; parent involvement and leadership activities; and activity vouchers for community offerings.
 There is no fee for the program.
 Eligibility is based on income and/or special need.

-Debbie Milne, Program Director
+Heather Quinn, Program Director

 Helpful Phone Numbers